 9. North Beach, Tybee Island

 Tybee Island's North Beach is the largest on this pretty isle.
-Its vast, sandy expanse and convenient locale (it's super close to the island's shops, restaurants, and historic attractions) make it a perfect place to spend a day or three.
+Its vast, sandy expanse and convenient locale (it's super close to the island's shops, restaurants, and historic attractions) make it a perfect place to spend a day or three by the Georgian shore.

 When you're sick of the sand, walk to the nearby Tybee Island Light Station and Museum, home of Georgia's tallest and oldest lighthouse.
 Or book an airboat ride, rent a Jet Ski, head out in a kayak, or reel in a big one on a deep sea fishing adventure.